Updated: May 8

 This time it was brought on by the memory of a conversation I had a couple of days ago with a young man at the print shop.
-He was personable and kind (and reminded me of my own son) and I found myself sending up a quick prayer asking to keep this young man (that I don’t even know) safe and sound.
+He was personable and kind (and reminded me of my own son), and I found myself sending up a quick prayer asking to keep this young man (whom I don’t even know) safe and sound.
 Weird, right?

 Well, everything is weird now, since I lost my son.

 Maybe I’m not supposed to know ahead of time what the throat feeling is.
 I consider myself pretty self-aware, so maybe this knowledge is hiding itself from me on purpose.
 Maybe if I knew it, then I would try to stop the cry.

 The cry is important.
 It’s healing.
 It’s almost always an ugly cry.